The-Band-Solution/dashboard/README.md

-# dashboard
+# The Band Dashboard

-dashboard with data information
+Control extraction and analysis of data from github